 - Click on Tools then Manage Profiles to edit the current printing profile

-In the novaPDF Printing Preferences window click on the Links tab.
+- In the novaPDF Profile Manager window click on the Other tab.

-Enable link detection by checking the Automatically detect URLs in text option.
+- Enable link detection by checking the Detect links option.
 If you have in the original document links to local files, those can be detected and converted too by enabling the Detect file names and convert them to PDF links (is recommended to select the Check if file exists before linking option, so you'll be sure the link is valid).

 Example of text that gets converted to active PDF links

-If the documents that you print to novaPDF printer contains some text in an URL format (like html http://www...), it will be shown in the PDF as a hyperlink.
+If the documents that you print to novaPDF printer contains some text in an URL format, it will be shown in the PDF as a hyperlink.
 Here are some examples of links that novaPDF recognizes and inserts them as hyperlinks in the PDF file:

 novaPDF will not convert "hidden links" to PDF links (example: if you have in MS Word a Click Here text that is actually a hyperlink to a web page, then that text will not be clickable in the resulting PDF file), unless you are using the add-ins for Microsoft Word or Excel.
 Image below shows an example of text that can be converted to clickable links and hidden links that cannot be converted without the add-ins: